 A huge diversity of performing talent resides in the regions, and local castings and auditions give performers in the regions an opportunity to seen and considered for work near where they live.
-For instance, a lot of the mainstream theatres in Manchester, such as the Royal Exchange, still hold auditions down in London and yet there is a thriving fringe theatre scene in that city with a lot of talent who just aren't being seen by the wider audience they deserve.
-A more local-focused casting system would also open up employment opportunities to a broader and more diverse range of talent, including those with caring and parental responsibilities.
+It also opens up employment opportunities to a broader and more diverse range of talent, including those with caring and parental responsibilities.